 Now that the kiddos are heading back to school, you need to have the pantry prepared for the traditional after-school-snacks raiding.
-Growing kids come back from school and sports practice famished–and here are some after-school snacks ideas that are healthy, filling, and will hopefully appeal to your kids’ perhaps-picky natures.
+Growing kids come back from school and sports practice famished–and here are the best after-school snacks for your hungry kids ideas that are healthy, filling, and will hopefully appeal to your kids’ perhaps-picky natures.

 Veggie Dippers.
 Keep a ready supply of already-cut veggies on hand in plastic Ziploc bags (broccoli, celery, carrots, cauliflower, bell pepper strips, sugar snap peas, etc.) in the crisper.
 Let your kids pair them with dips, because many vegetables are rich sources of fat-soluble vitamins like Vitamin D and E. Try hummus, lowfat cream cheese with herbs, lowfat ranch dressing, or cucumber sauce.